 Council appealed the PAC's decision in the Land and Environment Court.
 The judgment was handed down on 12 September 2011, dismissing the Council's appeal.
 The Concept Plan and Stage 1 of the development, approved by the PAC, remain valid consents.

-Stage 2 (N0353/12) of the development was lodged with Council in late 2012 and was approved earlier this year by the Joint Regional Planning Panel subject to conditions.
+Stage 2 (N0353/12) of the development was lodged with Council in late 2012 and was approved in 2013 by the Joint Regional Planning Panel subject to conditions.

 Warriewood Valley Strategic Review

-Part of the outcome of the PAC's determinaton of the Major Project Application at 14-18 Boondah Road was that Pittwater Council and the then NSW Department of Planning & Infrastructure undertake a review of other undeveloped in the Valley.
+Part of the outcome of the PAC's determination of the Major Project Application at 14-18 Boondah Road was that Pittwater Council and the then NSW Department of Planning & Infrastructure undertake a review of other undeveloped in the Valley.

 In March 2011 Council and the Department commenced the Warriewood Valley Strategic Review with the aim of establishing which undeveloped land, if any, may be suitable for increased development.

 For the majority of undeveloped designated residential sectors, the Warriewood Valley Strategic Review Report 2012 supersedes the Warriewood Valley Planning Framework 2010.
 For the lands not considered by the Strategic Review, including the Southern Buffer and designated employment generating sectors, the Warriewood Valley Planning Framework 2010 continued to apply to these lands.